front-matter/blog2/_posts/2008-07-04-moving-to-sweden-improving-cdk-support.markdown

 and a vacancy was available in the [group of Prof. Wikberg](http://www.farmbio.uu.se/researchgroup.php?fg=1).
 So, we are moving to [Sweden](http://en.wikipedia.org/wiki/Sweden).
-There, I will extend my research on effectively combining chemoinformatics (sometimes misspelled as *cheminformatics* ;) and chemometrics, as I did in my PhD, which fits well with the development of [proteochemotrics](http://chem-bla-ics.blogspot.com/2006/10/are-chemogenomics-and.html) methodology and [Bioclipse](http://www.bioclipse.net/) as platform to transform scientific hypotheses into data queries.
+There, I will extend my research on effectively combining chemoinformatics (sometimes misspelled as *cheminformatics* ;) and chemometrics, as I did in my PhD, which fits well with the development of [proteochemotrics <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/10/11/are-chemogenomics-and.html) methodology and
+[Bioclipse](http://www.bioclipse.net/) as platform to transform scientific hypotheses into data queries.